Niels-Skovgaard-Jensen/print_spl_status/README.md

 </p>

 # print_spl_status
 A chrome extensions for making the training status of a SPL student printable on startlist.club

+Some change